bingeli1212/nitrile-preview/doc/DOC-contex-translation.md

 coverage glyphs of this font file.
 This allows us to discover the Unicode block range(s) this font file is designed to cover.

+# The hfill

+The \hfill command is still available in CONTEX.